Board of Directors

-Anyinginyi is a Community Controlled Aboriginal Health Organisation which is governed by a Board of Directors that are voted in by members of the organisation.
+Anyinginyi is a community controlled Aboriginal health organisation governed by a Board of Directors that are voted in by members of the organisation.

-The Board of Directors provide strategic direction for the Leadership Team and give a voice to all resident in the Barkly region to ensure the highest quality of primary health care is provided.
-Anyinginyi's day to day operations are managed by a Leadership Team with many varying qualifications and experiences.
+The Board of Directors provide strategic direction for the leadership team and give a voice to all residents in the Barkly Region.

-Pat has served as a Director of the Anyinginyi Board for the past nine years straight.
+Pat has served as a Director of the Anyinginyi Board for nine years.
 Pat was born in Tennant Creek, her mother a Warumungu woman and her father an Arrernte man.

 Pat comes to the Board with 30 years of experience as a health worker for the Department of Health.
 Pat became a Director to give her community a voice, to represent her people and be involved in community events.